-Like people, dogs come in different shapes, sizes, and personalities.
-Just as some big dogs have gentle spirits and lap-dog mentalities, some small dogs have larger-than-life attitudes.
-And, when it comes to teaching your dog to walk properly on a leash, some dogs would just rather not participate, especially those that are easily frightened or distracted.
+And, when it comes to teaching your dog to walk properly on a leash, some would just rather not participate, especially those that are easily frightened or distracted.
+One collar in particular, the martingale dog collar, helps solve these issues by keeping your beastie of any size safely on a leash without choking them.

-Martingale dog collars were first used by owners of hunting dogs like whippets and greyhounds whose necks are larger than their heads.
+Martingale dog collars were first used by owners of hunting dogs like whippets and greyhounds that have necks larger than their heads.
 The unique two-loop construction keeps the dog from backing out of their collar.
 The larger loop slips over the dog’s head; the smaller loop attaches to the leash and constricts when it feels tension.
 When there is no tension on the small loop, the collar fits comfortably around the dog’s neck.

 The short answer is absolutely not.
 The longer answer has to do with the construction of a martingale collar, which has very little in common with a traditional chain choke collar.
-Unlike inhumane metal choke collars, which can constrict around your dog’s neck tight enough to cause pain, martingale collars can only tighten enough to prevent your dog from slipping out of their collar.
+Unlike inhumane metal choke collars, which can constrict around your dog’s neck tight enough to cause pain, martingale collars can only tighten enough to prevent your dog from slipping out of it.

 They’re also made primarily of fabric, so even when the collar constricts, it won’t dig into your dog’s neck with enough force to cause any harm.
 Ensuring a proper fit with a martingale collar will keep your dog secure without allowing the collar to tighten past the size of your dog’s neck, which makes for a comfortable wearing experience.

-Many trainers like to use martingale collars when teaching good leash manners because it’s much more humane than a choke or spike collar.
+Dogs in training: Many trainers like to use martingale collars when teaching good leash manners because it’s much more humane than a choke or spike collar.
 These collars tighten with just a tug, letting your pet know a different behavior is expected of them.

 If you want to know more, you can check our guide on how to make a dog harness out of rope.